Home » video

 Y Tu Mama Tambien is ”technically” the very first foreign movie I’ve seen.
 Trusting my poor memory, I remember the narrations being creatively vague; it still conveys the story but it gives those additional information whether about the situation in the story or the events happening in the place they travelled to.
 I remember where one of the main character was asking the other every inch of details about a certain incident I dare not reveal.
 It said in the narration something about “answering with the less painful truth.”
 I really love that [narration] part.
 Luckily,this movie is very memorable.
 Just as fine, it just sets very well for the rest of foreign movies I see.
 4

 Persepolis is another movie about a journey filled with history.
 Those histories I was not privy to when I was watching each of both movies.
 I was just enjoying following the rides.
-Persepolis about a girl, somewhat of a rebel, who set out to the chaotic world she lives in.
+Persepolis about a girl, curious, involved and somewhat of a rebel, who set out to the chaotic world she lives in.
 Given the situations that she’s in and witnesses, she either adopt, accept and still have an environment of her own.
 The great part is that it’s an animated movie.
 You can instantly vouch for some good belly laughs from the illustrations, amidst the daring and weighty subjects.
 4

 La Vita E Bella.
 This movie had me laughing out loud and had my tear glands activated in an instant.
 This movie is indeed pure love.
 If you seen or heard from Roberto Benigni, he’d tell just the same.
 Half comical and half sad.
 Bitter and sweet, rough and tender, warm and cold.
 It’s in the title.
 The movie displays just how Life is Beautiful no matter how good or bad it may get.
 5

 You cannot compile a foreign film list without this movie.
 You just can’t snob it.